SergioLoIacono/starter-academic2/content/authors/admin/_index.md

 I am an Assistant Professor in Sociology at the University of Essex.
 In my work, I investigate what institutional and ecological factors facilitate cooperation and the development of sustainable societies.
   </p>
   <p>
 I focus on the role of social networks, learning processes, wealth (in)equality, and sanctioning institutions in the emergence of trust and pro-sociality.
-In doing so, I assess how discriminated minorities can be smoothly integrated in the society.
   </p>

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV_SLI.pdf" "newtab" >}}CV{{< /staticref >}}.